Automotive Connector Pliers, Why Do You Need Them

 I have come across many types of connector removal pliers but these two are my favorite, and presumably the best you will find.
 All the other disconnect pliers take the form of either of these two.

-Lisle 37160 Disconnect Pliers – Best for Auto mechanics
+Lisle 37160 Disconnect Pliers – Best Fuel Line Connectors

-The Lisle connector pliers are my personal favorite for removing electrical connectors, fuel line connectors, and any other small plastic fitting with lock tabs.
+The Lisle connector pliers are my go-to for fuel line connectors.
+They’re also excellent for unplugging electrical connectors and other small plastic fittings with lock tabs.

-If you work on big commercial rigs, you may find these Lisle pliers useful for taking off DEF lines for EGR systems.
-My friend who services big commercial drilling rigs uses them to take off diesel exhaust fluid line connector fittings and he says they work like a charm.
+If you work on commercial rigs, these are a solid pick for removing DEF lines on EGR systems.
+A friend of mine who services large drilling rigs swears by them for removing diesel exhaust fluid line connectors—he says they work like a charm.

 Hilitchi Disconnect Pliers Kit – Best for DIY